 To play more chamber music and solo repertoire and spend more time teaching and coaching young musicians in Cape Town, Roxane resigned from her position with the CPO in April 2014.
 Three years later she was back in the same position, and is currently also lecturing at the South African College of Music and the Xiquitsi Project in Maputo, Mozambique.
 She works closely with the South African Youth Orchestra, coaching their bass section and in December 2018 organizing their ‘What It Takes’ course for double bass , together with Zanelle Britz and Mariechen Meyer, with overseas guests Jeff Bradetich, Gudrun Raschen, Nick Scales and Leon Bosch.

 She plays regular solo recitals at the Stellenbosch Conserve, where she is a lecturer, and played the Dittersdorf Double Bass concerto with Musicanti under the baton of Erika Naumann in 2015.
-She is also a member of the Camerata Stellenbosch and plays chamber concerts all over the Cape.
-She is a guest of the ECPO to lead and coach their double bass section at times and asked by various South African composers to perform their work.
-Roxane is planning to record a solo CD with solo works for the Double Bass by South African composers only.
+She plays in many chamber concerts all over the Cape and is a guest of the ECPO to lead and coach their double bass section at times and asked by various South African composers like Braam du Toit, Jan Hendrik Harley, Anthony Costandius, Antoni Schonken and Matthijs van Dijk to perform and/or record their work.

 Roxane is also a qualified personal trainer and yoga instructor and is dedicated to educate young musicians about the importance of their fitness level for peak performance as musician.